6 October 2021 @ 5:00 pm – 6:30 pm PDT

 **This program will take place on Zoom, so please make sure you have Zoom downloaded well in advance of the webinar.
 A Zoom link can be found within your confirmation email, and will also be sent out one hour before the start of the program.
 Only one ticket required per household.

-***This program is a pilot program with an external educator, so at this time we won’t be sharing a recording for this program.
+***This is a pilot program, so at this time we won’t be sharing a recording for this program.

 We gratefully acknowledge that the land on which we gather and help steward is the unceded and traditional territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) Nation, and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nation.
 Since time immemorial, Coast Salish peoples have lived reciprocally with the land, harvesting and cultivating foods and medicines and practicing ceremony.
 The abundance of these lands and waters, which enables us to live, work, and play here today, is a result of the past and on-going stewardship and advocacy of the Coast Salish peoples.